Maxence5407/Staff-management-plugin/README.md

 For people to be able to do these commands, you need to give them the following permissions:
 - onstaff.use
 - offstaff.use
+-
+For the plugin to know the original group of permissions of the player, it must be entered in the Main class.